vegapnk/RJW-Genes/README.md

 - Mech Breeding / Insect Breeding Additions
 - Human-Animal Gene Inheritance merged from [Shabakur](https://github.com/Shabakur/RJW_Animal_Gene_Inheritance)
 - Succubi, Incubi & Cumazones that utilize Fertilin, similar to Hemogen
+- Insect-Caste Mechanics, with Queens, Drones and Workers and a conditional reproduction

 See [planned things](TODOS.md) and feel free to contribute.
 With the Human-Animal-Gene Inheritance we have a lot of XML that you can contribute!